zhengzhongjin/ComputationalGenomics/README.md

 ./cd-hit-est -i db.fa -o db_cluster.fa -T 12 -M 1024

 ./cd-hit-est -i db1.fa -o db1_cluster.fa -T 12 -M 1024 -c 0.875 -n 6

+***
+Further, our testing results can be found in the test/ folder of which the `genParams.sh` script will run testing.